CMSgov/hpt-validator/CONTRIBUTING.md

 npm run lint:fix
 ```

+### Publishing New Releases

+GitHub Actions is configured to publish to NPM whenever a new release is created in the [publish workflow](./.github/workflows/publish.yml).

 ### Issues

 See a bug or have a suggestion for a feature?
 File an issue, filling out the items in our issue template.